Submit Article

 • Coram: Chao Hick Tin JA; Tan Lee Meng J; L P Thean JA

-• Plaintiff/Applicant: Lum Chang Building Contractors Pte Ltd
+• Appellant(s): Lum Chang Building Contractors Pte Ltd

-• Counsel for Appellants: Woo Bih Li SC (instructed), John Chung and Sharon Tay (Donaldson & Burkinshaw)
+• Counsel for Appellant: Woo Bih Li SC (instructed), John Chung and Sharon Tay (Donaldson & Burkinshaw)

-• Counsel for Respondents: Alvin Yeo SC, Paul Sandosham and Kirindeep Singh (Wong Partnership)
+• Counsel for Respondent: Alvin Yeo SC, Paul Sandosham and Kirindeep Singh (Wong Partnership)

 Summary

-Lum Chang Building Contractors Pte Ltd v Anderson Land Pte Ltd [2000] SGCA 18 concerned how a party should challenge an arbitral award where the arbitration was not founded on a written arbitration agreement, but was instead ordered by the High Court under s 22 of the Arbitration Act (Cap 10, 1985 Rev Ed).
-The Court of Appeal held that the statutory regime applicable to awards “on an arbitration agreement” did not apply, because the arbitration reference was not pursuant to a written arbitration agreement as required by the Act’s definition.
+Lum Chang Building Contractors Pte Ltd v Anderson Land Pte Ltd [2000] SGCA 18 addressed the critical procedural distinction between arbitrations founded on a written arbitration agreement and those ordered by the High Court under s 22 of the Arbitration Act (Cap 10, 1985 Rev Ed).
+The Court of Appeal held that an arbitration reference directed by the court under s 22, even with the consent of all parties, does not constitute an arbitration "pursuant to an arbitration agreement" as defined by the Act.
+This characterisation was determinative of the available challenge mechanisms.

 What Were the Facts of This Case?

-On 9 February 1999, the arbitrator delivered an interim award dealing only with an issue of extension of time.
-Lum Chang was dissatisfied and, on 2 March 1999, applied under s 28 of the Arbitration Act (via OM 7/99) for leave to appeal against the interim award.
-Subsequently, on 3 June 1999, Lum Chang filed SIC 3610/99 seeking contradictory relief: a declaration that leave to appeal was not required, and (if out of time) an extension of time to apply to set aside the award.
+On 9 February 1999, the arbitrator issued an interim award concerning an extension of time.
+Lum Chang was dissatisfied with this award.
+On 2 March 1999, it initiated an application (OM 7/99) under s 28 of the Arbitration Act, seeking leave to appeal against the interim award.
+However, Lum Chang subsequently altered its position, filing SIC 3610/99 on 3 June 1999.
+In this later application, Lum Chang sought a declaration that leave to appeal was not required, or, if it was out of time, an extension of time to apply to set aside the award under s 23(2) of the Act.

-The change in position was driven by Lum Chang’s realisation that s 28 might not apply because the arbitration reference was ordered by the court under s 22, rather than being made pursuant to a written arbitration agreement.
-Anderson Land accepted that the reference was not pursuant to an arbitration agreement, but argued that the “special facts” (including the parties’ consent and the court order drawn up by Lum Chang’s solicitors with the other parties’ consent) should allow the reference to be treated as if it were pursuant to a written arbitration agreement.
+This shift in Lum Chang's strategy stemmed from a realisation that s 28, which governs appeals on questions of law arising from awards "on an arbitration agreement," might not apply because the arbitration reference was court-ordered under s 22, rather than being based on a written arbitration agreement.
+Anderson Land acknowledged that the reference was not pursuant to a written arbitration agreement but contended that, given the parties' consent and the court order being drawn up by Lum Chang's solicitors with the other parties' agreement, the reference should nonetheless be treated as if it were under a written arbitration agreement, thereby making s 28 applicable.

-Second, if the reference was not pursuant to an arbitration agreement, the Court had to determine the correct time frame within which a dissatisfied party must apply to set aside the award.
-This required careful attention to the interaction between ss 23(2) and 28, and to how the Act treats awards that are not challenged within the statutory period.
+• 3.
+Time Limit for Setting Aside: If the reference was not pursuant to an arbitration agreement, what was the correct time frame within which a dissatisfied party must apply to set aside the award under s 23(2) of the Act?

 How Did the Court Analyse the Issues?